TheJumpCloud/jcapi-java/jcapiv2/docs/GraphApi.md

 <a name="graphOffice365AssociationsPost"></a>
 # **graphOffice365AssociationsPost**
-> graphOffice365AssociationsPost(office365Id, contentType, accept, body)
+> graphOffice365AssociationsPost(office365Id, contentType, accept, body, xOrgId)

 Manage the associations of an Office 365 instance